-on each side of the cord.
+The Spinal Nerves (Fig. 229) are thirty-one in number on each side of the cord.
 Each nerve has been seen to arise by two roots, the posterior (with the exception of the first nerve) being larger than the anterior.
-The posterior roots have each a ganglion which is generally placed in the intervertebral foramen, at which point the anterior (motor) and posterior (sensory) roots unite to form a spinal nerve of mixed endowments.
+The posterior roots have each a ganglion which is generally placed in the intervertebral foramen, at which point [but just beyond the ganglion] the anterior (motor) and posterior (sensory) roots unite to form a spinal nerve of mixed endowments.